-After assembling the windrower, the machine and its features should be inspected.
+After completing the setup process, the machine and its features should be inspected.

-The machine should not require further adjustments after the assembly process is completed.
+The machine should not require further adjustments after the setup process is completed.
 However, to ensure that the machine is performing properly, conduct the following checks and complete the yellow predelivery checklist at the end of this book.
 Make adjustments only if absolutely necessary and in accordance with the instructions in this manual.